-Accounting policy Pension and OPEB liabilities and costs for financial accounting and disclosure purposes Management's estimation process Management recognizes pension and OPEB liabilities based on market trends and industry standards.
+Accounting policy Pension and OPEB liabilities, deferred outflows/inflows of resources and costs for financial accounting and disclosure purposes.
+Management's estimation process Management recognizes pension and OPEB liabilities based on information provided by actuaries and industry standards.
 Basis for our conclusion on the reasonableness of the estimate Management's approach to recognizing pension and OPEB liabilities appears reasonable and consistent with accepted practice.
-While these estimates are based on assumptions provided by market trends and industry standards, management additionally contracts with a third-party actuarial to perform actuarial studies every two years.
+While these estimates are based on assumptions provided by actuaries and industry standards, management should monitor these estimates and compare to actual costs over time.